DRCL-USC/Quadruped_Wrapper/README.md

 # Installation
 ## Prerequisites

-The library is written in C++11 and has been tested on Ubuntu 20.04 with the library versions available in the package sources.
+The library is written in C++11 and tested on Ubuntu 20.04 with the library versions available in the package sources.

 ## Dependencies
 * A C++ compiler with C++11 support